TheJelmega/prog-lang/design/README.md

 All except labelled block expressions support `continue` expressions.
 Only `loop` and labelled block expressions support evaluating to non-trivial values.

+The condition of a loop, or the source of a for loop may not contain a struct expression without being wrapped in a block or parentheses.

+In the following locations in loops may not contain a struct expression, without being wrapped in a block or parentheses, or in a let binding.
+- a `while` condition
+- a `for` source

 ### 9.20.1.
 Loop expression [↵](#920-loops-)

 ```